EliotBerriot/savior/README.md

 - Create an archive of some files, using tar
 - Create sql dumps of databases
-- Send data via FTP to create a backup on a remote server
+- Send data via (S)FTP to create a backup on a remote server
 - Send a mail when the backup process is done

 As I did not found a simple tool to achieve these tasks the way I want, I created it.